andyharless/CleaningDataCourseProject/README.md

 - [uciharMeans.csv](uciharMeans.csv):  Means of output data by subject and activity.

+- [uciharMeans.txt](uciharMeans.txt):  Means of output data by subject and activity.
+  (This file was created to complete the assignment after I read the submission page.
+  The assignment page doesn't specify the format, and generally I prefer CSV.)

 - [run_analysis.R](run_analysis.R):  R script to perform the cleaning procedure.
    (Note: requires [variable_names.txt](variable_names.txt) and assumes original Dataset.zip has been unzipped into the current working directory, so that